christianalfoni/jflux/README.md

 ```

 ####<a name="components-attributes">Attributes</a>
-You can add attributes as you normally would, but jFramework is aware of the context you are in an can get values from that context.
+You can add attributes as you normally would, but jFlux is aware of the context you are in an can get values from that context.
 You have your main component context, where you define render etc., but you also have a context when iterating lists which you can grab values from.

 ```javascript
 var MyComponent = $$.component(function () {